Bcz25/readme-gen/README.md

 <a name="install"></a>
 ## Installation
+Open terminal
+run 'npm init -y'
+run 'npm i inquirer@8.2.4'
-Copy the code to index.js file and run " node index.js " in terminal.
+Copy the code to index.js file
+In terminal run 'node index.js'

 <a name="use"></a>
 ## Usage